pepopo978/PizzaSlices/README.md

 Please check the [issue list](https://github.com/Pizzahawaiii/PizzaSlices/issues) to see if it was reported already.
 If not, create a new issue or contact me on Discord or ingame (see below).

-## Contact

-You're always more than welcome to ask questions or provide any kind of feedback.

-- **Turtle Discord**: Pizza
-- **Nordanaar**: Pizzahawaii, Pizzamista, Pizzapimp, Pizzapaws, Pizzapog<br />If you see anyone whose name starts with 'Pizza', chances are it's me.

 ## Credits

 Thanks to [foxlit](https://www.curseforge.com/members/foxlit) for the inspiration! 🚀